szew404/szew404/README.md

 ### Projects

-#### djpro (open-source)
+#### djpro
-A Python package tailored for Django, djpro simplifies project creation and command execution, streamlining your workflow to save development time.
+An open-source Python package tailored for Django, djpro simplifies project creation and command execution, streamlining your workflow to save development time.
 With a focus on optimization and efficiency, it allows you to create a project using a modular and scalable architecture with options like API configuration, DjangoAdminSite custom theme and Docker.
 Visit the [GitHub Repository](https://github.com/szew404/djpro).
 Learn how to use it in [ReadTheDocs](https://djpro.readthedocs.io/en/latest/)

 ---